panichelpdesk/panichd/README.md

 2. Fill up "panichd_settings" table with the required defaults seeder:

    `php artisan db:seed --class=PanicHD\\PanicHD\\Seeds\\SettingsTableSeeder`

+3. If Kordy/Ticketit was installed, Patch settings table with:

+  `php artisan db:seed --class=PanicHD\\PanicHD\\Seeds\\SettingsPatch`

-3. Enable "panichd_thumbnails" folder access:
+4. Enable "panichd_thumbnails" folder access:

    `php artisan storage:link`
-4. Publish included assets:
+5. Publish included assets:

    `php artisan vendor:publish --tag=panichd-public`

+6. If you didn't have Kordy/Ticketit, you will have to enable your user account (or any other) as an admin in Panic Help Desk.
+In the "users" table, just find your account and set "panichd_admin" value to 1.

+7. Optional steps:
-If you want to add the included default priorities, statuses and category:
+* If you want to add the included default priorities, statuses and category:

    `php artisan db:seed --class=PanicHD\\PanicHD\\Seeds\\Basic`

-Now, you will have to enable your user account as an admin in Panic Help Desk.
-In the "users" table, just find your account and set "panichd_admin" value to 1.

-If you're all done, access http://your-laravel-app-URL/panichd in your browser.
+8. If you have followed all these steps, you may access now http://your-laravel-app-URL/panichd in your browser.

 ## Contributing